 • Location, economies of scale, limitations in infrastructure all make careful selection of biomass projects important.
-Early failures could potentially frustrate the goals to broaden biomass use.
+Early failures could potentially frustrate the goals to broaden biomass use, so it will be important to vet projects thoroughly and to provide technical assistance and other support to the early "demonstration" projects to ensure successful startups.